alchemy-fr/Phraseanet-Docs/en/Admin/Install.rst

 .. note::

-    If non packaged sources are used to install Phraseanet (for example those from the GitHub project repository) run the *make* command for the installation directory.
+    If non packaged sources are used to install Phraseanet (for example those from the GitHub project repository) run the *make* command from the installation directory.

     .. code-block:: bash